Zapper-fi/protocol/docs/api-intro/portfolio/app-balances.md

 ### Example Use Case: App Positions

 Imagine you want to surface all positions a user has across in every onchain app they have used for a particular network.
 You would pass `address` for the user and `network` for the selected chain returning the `appBalances` object, with fields such as `address`, `appName`, `balanceUSD`, `network`, and `products`.
-Part of the response is show below:
+Part of the response is shown below:

 ```json